PaoJiao/synergy-wiki/Compiling.md

 Using Python 3.x will result in syntax errors as print became a function rather than a statement: [What's new in Python 3.0]

+Note: If you want to change the installed directory of Bonjour SDK, please double check the BONJOUR_SDK_HOME environment variable after installation.

 ##### Windows x64

 -   All dependencies required for Windows x86